ppy/osu-wiki/wiki/Accuracy/en.md

 ### Ranking

-This shows the grade, an overview of the hits, as well as the actual accuracy percentage of the player.
+Ranking shows the grade, an overview of the hits, as well as the actual accuracy percentage of the player.

 For more details, see [Score][Score wikilink].